django-fluent/django-fluent-dashboard/docs/configuration.rst

 The icon theme defines which folder is used to find the icons.
 This allows to easily switch between icon sets without having to update all settings.

+The current theme is "flaticons", which are available from http://www.flaticon.com/.
+You can use these icons if you give attribution for it.

-The current theme is "Oxygen", which is freely available from KDE.
+The previous theme was "Oxygen", which is freely available from KDE.
 You may use the icons under the `LGPL 3 license <http://www.gnu.org/licenses/lgpl-3.0.html>`_.

 .. _FLUENT_DASHBOARD_APP_ICONS: